N3M3515069/photonic-crystal/DCGAN_STAGE_1/README.md

 Sengor, C. N., Ay, F., & Perkgoz, C. (2025).
 A deep learning approach for high-resolution and enhanced efficiency in photonic power dividers. *Journal of Applied Physics*, 137, 124903. https://doi.org/10.1063/5.0255080

 Original TensorFlow/Keras implementation by the paper's authors: https://github.com/cagataysengor/DCGAN-and-Photonic-Power-Dividers

+---

+-> This stage established that 20x20 resolution and paper-spec constraints were insufficient for the actual goal.
+See `STABILIZED_DCGAN/` for the stage where paper constraints were dropped entirely in favour of the real 34-image dataset at 128x128.